benoitc/gunicorn/doc/site/faq.rst

     setting ``SCRIPT_NAME`` in the environment or as an HTTP header.

 How to name processes?
     You need to install the Python package `setproctitle <http://pypi.python.org/pypi/setproctitle>`_.
 Then you can name your process with `-n` or just let the default.
+If you use a configuration file you can set the process name with the proc_name option.